Alaska: A Unique Environment for Renewable Energy

 Sustainable Village Solar PV

-The Sustainable Village Solar project is a partnership between Cold Climate Housing Research Center, University of Alaska Community and Technical College, GVEA, UAF students, and the RISE Fund.
+The Sustainable Village Solar project is a partnership between the student sustainability/RISE board, University of Alaska Community and Technical College, GVEA, UAF students and the Cold Climate Housing Research Center.

 University Avenue Fire Station